DasLab/zetafold/README.md

 # ZetaFold
-(C) R. Das, Stanford University 2018
+(C) R. Das & Das laboratory, Stanford University 2018-2019

 ## What this is
 A Python package for modeling the statistical physics of RNA folding at the secondary structure level.